-[Hildegard was declared a Doctor of the Church Sunday by Pope Benedict.
-Here's the piece I wrote a few months ago in anticipation of it.]
+[Hildegard was declared a Doctor of the Church on Sunday, October 7, 2012, by Pope Benedict.
+Here's the piece I wrote in anticipation of it.]

 My cat named Bingen passed away last year.
 There was nothing about her that recalled Saint Hildegard of Bingen, O.S.B., but I was moved 15 years earlier to honor Hildegard in this silly way.
 Long before Pope Benedict elevated her to sainthood this May, Hildegard elicited this kind of admiration from a wide range of devotees.
 Feminists love her strength and the boldness with which she forced her way on the church patriarchy of her time.
 Alternative health advocates are drawn to her study of herbal medicine and botany and her insistence on recording this female wisdom in print.
 Mystics are moved by her visions, which she recorded in three volumes.
 Lovers of sacred choral music and liturgical drama are swept up by her compositions, including what is considered the first morality play, Ordo Virtutum, from 1151.